danielrenzal/shortly/README.md

 ### What I learned

 This project improved my ablity to transfer a design mockup into a code, in making responsive layouts, and working with JavaScript and SASS in general.
 I have also familiarized myself more in working with APIs and LocalStorage.

-### Continued development

-In the future I would like to learn more about frameworks and libraries...

-### Useful resources

-google.com

 ## Author